oscar-defelice/teeth-recognition/README.md

 To not mess up with versioning and package installation, we strongly advice to create a virtual environment.
 One can follow [this guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) and the suitable section according to the OS.

-Once the virtual environment has been set up, as usual, one has to run from a command line, the following instruction
+Once the virtual environment has been set up, as usual, one has to run the following instruction from a command line

 ```bash
   pip install -r requirements.txt
 ```

-This install all the packages the code in this repository needs.
+This installs all the packages the code in this repository needs.

 ## Introduction and motivations